busterwood/Logging/README.md

 # Logging
-Moves rolling file logging out of your application, you just write to StdOut (or StdErr with redirection), for example:
+Moves rolling file logging out of your application, you just write your logging to StdErr, for example:

 ```
-myapp | FileLogger
+FileLogger myapp
 ```
 Files are written with data a sequence number, for example `logfile-20170731-01.log`